sikelos13/reactive-thesis/README.md

 ```
 '-f, || --findOperator <name>', 'find the use of a specific rxjs operator'
-'-o, || --operatorsInUse <source>', 'find all operators of rxjs library that are used in the file'
+'-o, || --operatorsInUse <directory>', 'find all operators of rxjs library that are used in the file'

-source must start from the root directory of the machine. i.e  in Mac OS is Users/{username}/directory of your directory with the files that need to be parsed.
+Folder directory must start from the root directory of the machine. i.e  in Mac OS is Users/{username}/directory of your directory with the files that need to be parsed.
 ```

 ## Instructions